Compact Dynamical Foliations: Compact Foliations

 For $F\in X$ and $\delta>0$ denote by $B_{X}(F,\delta)$ the open ball in $X$ of center $F$ and radius $\delta$.
 By compactness of $X$, there exist leaves $F_1,\ldots F_k$ and $0<\delta<\frac{\epsilon}{2}$\ such that

-By hypothesis there exist $x\in L,y\in L'$\ in the same strong stable manifold.
-By iterating, we can guarantee that there exists $N$ so that for $n\geq N$ the leaves $f^nL, f^nL'$ have points whose distance apart is less than the Lebesgue number of the covering $\{ B_{X}(F_i,\delta)\}_{i=1}^n$.
+Now there exist points in $L,L'$ in the same strong stable manifold, and thus by iterating we can guarantee that there exists $N$ so that for $n\geq N$ the leaves $f^nL, f^nL'$ have points whose distance apart is less than the Lebesgue number of the covering $\{ B_{X}(F_i,\delta)\}_{i=1}^n$.
 Thus